inbravo/aws-feature-set/README.md

       - Elastic Beanstalk (important for developer exam).
 Just upload your code here.
 Elastic Bean stalk will provision all infrastructure required.
       - Lambda.
 Alexa, Echo devices rely on Lambda
       - Lightsail – Out of the box cloud – WordPress, Drupal
   - Storage
       - S3 - Object Store
       - Glacier – Archive files from S3 into Glacier – use when you don’t need immediate access to files
       - EFS (Elastic File Service) - Block Store - can be used for storing databases.
 It can be attached to multiple EC2 instances.
       - Storage Gateway (VM) - communicates between your data center and S3 storage.
-  - Databases
+  - Database Services
       - RDS ( MySQL, PostgreSQL, SQL Server, MariaDB, Aurora)
       - DynamoDB - Non relational DB (important for developer exam)
-      - Redshift  - Data warehousing system -
+      - Redshift  - Data warehousing system
-      - ElastiCache - Cloud in-memory DB (important for developer / architect exam)
+      - ElastiCache - Cloud in-memory DB
   - Migration
       - Snowball - Transfer Data - next step over Export Import gateway.
 Store all your data from enterprise into Snowball and then ship to AWS.
 Also released Snowball edge – add compute capacity to storage device – so that you can run analytics on top of the huge dataset collected, without having to transfer to cloud.
 AWS Lambda is supported on Snowball edge.
       - DMS - Database migration services - migrate existing DBs to Cloud, also migrate existing Cloud DBs to other regions.
 Can migrate from Oracle/MySQL/PostgreSQL/ to Aurora.